lukso-network/docs/docs/learn/digital-assets/retrieve-token-type.md

 ---
-sidebar_label: 'Retrieve Token Type'
+sidebar_label: '🗃️ Retrieve Token Type'
-sidebar_position: 4
+sidebar_position: 5
 description: Retrieve LUKSO LSP token types and detect if an asset is a Token, an NFT, or a collection.
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Retrieve Token Type
+# 🗃️ Retrieve Token Type

 To detect if an asset is a **Token**, an **NFT** or a **Collection**, we can check the value stored in the [`LSP4TokenType`](../../standards/tokens/LSP4-Digital-Asset-Metadata.md#types-of-digital-assets) data key.